 Seeing relationships between clinicians and patients as crucial to wellness, and with a vision for improving health care delivery for seniors, Dr. George Rapier III founded WellMed in 1990.

 The organization is a capitated, full-risk Management Services Organization (MSO) specializing in care for older adults.

 WellMed provides care for more than 340,000 patients, most of whom receive Medicare.
-Using the WellMed Care model which adopts the philosophies of an Accountable Care Organization (ACO), WellMed, a part of OptumCare®, continuously strives to improve quality and lower cost.
+Using the WellMed Care model which adopts the philosophies of an Accountable Care Organization (ACO), WellMed, part of Optum, continuously strives to improve quality and lower cost.

 With a strong focus on primary and preventive care, and using advanced informatics, WellMed produces high-quality outcomes.